Former US president hails Lord Trimble for helping bring peace to Northern Ireland

 In a statement, Mr Clinton said: “Hillary and I are deeply saddened by the passing of Lord David Trimble, a courageous, visionary and principled leader whose life of service helped bring peace to Northern Ireland.

-“Time and time again during the negotiations that led to the Good Friday Agreement, he made hard choices rather than politically expedient ones because he believed that future generations deserved to grow up free from violence and hatred.
+“Time and time again during the negotiations that led to the Good Friday Agreement, he made difficult rather than politically expedient choices because he believed that future generations deserved to grow up free from violence and of hatred.

 “His faith in the democratic process enabled him to stand up to strong opposition in his own community, to persuade them of the merits of compromise and to share power with his former adversaries.